 1. AF subscribes to NEF initiating the Nnef_imsEE_Subscribe Request for a subscriber specific IMS event.
 The AF may include one or more IMS subscriber IDs in the subscription request.

 2. If the subscription to the subscriber specific IMS event is authorized by the NEF, the NEF records the association of the event and the AF identity.
-Otherwise, the NEF continues in step 8 indicating failure.
+Otherwise, the NEF continues in step 7 indicating failure, and other steps are skipped.

 NEF initiates for each IMS subscriber in the incoming subscription request a separate subscription request towards HSS for the requested event via the Nhss_ImsEE_Subscribe Request service operation.
 The NEF creates a Notification Target address and Notification Correlation ID and includes it to the Nhss_ImsEE_Subscribe Request.

 3. If the subscription to the subscriber specific IMS event is authorized by the HSS, the HSS records the association of the event and the NEF identity.
-Otherwise, the HSS continues in step 7 indicating failure.
+Otherwise, the HSS continues in step 6 and the NEF continues in step 7 indicating failure, and other steps are skipped

 HSS locates the IMS AS instance serving the UE based on the IMS AS registration in HSS defined in clause AD.3.1.
 The HSS determines if the IMS AS instance for the IMS subscriber (IMPU) supports the requested IMS event based on the NF profile of the registered IMS AS instances stored in NRF.

-If the UE is not IMS registered in HSS, steps 6 and 7 are skipped.

-NOTE 1: If the UE is not IMS registered as in step 1, then the HSS will store the event subscription request per IMPU.
+If the UE is not IMS registered in HSS, the HSS stores the event subscription request per IMPU and steps 4 and 5 are skipped.

 4. HSS subscribes to the IMS AS instance serving the UE and supporting the requested IMS event, using Nimsas_ImsEE_Subscribe Request for the requested IMS event including the IMPU and the NEF address as notification endpoint.
 Alternatively, HSS can use Sh interface to send the requested IMS event to the IMS AS instance assigned to the UE.

 5. IMS AS returns to HSS with the Nimsas_ImsEE_Subscribe Response or returns to HSS via Sh interface.